The Attention Game: What it is and How to Play it

 The Attention Game is about hooking your audience’s attention to maximize the length of time users spend in your product.

-If you’re playing the Attention Game, you need to identify a key product metric that tracks the amount of time users spend in your product.
+If you’re playing the Attention Game, you need to identify a key that tracks the amount of time users spend in your product.

 attention-game-chart